 Nike Boys Basketball Camp Lewis & Clark College Portland, Oregon

-Nike Basketball Camps are excited to be adding a week of boys basketball camp at Lewis & Clark College this summer from July 15-18.
-Under the direction of Assistant Men's Coach at Lewis & Clark, Cy Vandermeer, campers aged 10-16 will be challenged to improve their skills and become stronger players.
+Nike Basketball Camps are excited to host two weeks of boys basketball camp at Lewis & Clark College this summer.
+Under the direction of Assistant Men's Coach at Lewis & Clark, Joe Schaumburg, campers aged 10-16 will be challenged to improve their skills and become stronger players.

 - Personal instruction from our coaching staff

 - Fun and challenging daily schedule featuring games, skill stations, and full court play

 - Official Nike Camp T-shirt and Workbook for each camper

 - Handwritten evaluation and certificate upon completion of camp

 Lewis & Clark College, nestled on a quiet wooded hillside is six miles from downtown Portland.
 Campers train daily at the home of the Pioneers, The Pamplin Sports Center.Meet your coaching staff

 Joe Schaumburg joined the Lewis & Clark men's basketball program as an assistant coach in 2013.
 He joins the Pioneers after two seasons as an assistant at Western Oregon University.
 Schaumburg has been coaching for over 17 years with experience ranging from the youth through collegiate level.
 He has coached both men’s and women’s teams to high school league championships in San Francisco, CA.Read Full Bio

 He also has spent time working summer camps all over the West Coast and traveling to the Caribbean with Adonal Foyle’s Kerosene Lamp Foundation to work their Athletics and Academics Island Youth Camps.
 These camps target at-risk youth and include both reading and AIDS awareness components in addition to basketball skills training.